shaytsaban/IntroACC-YVC/README.md

 ## Additional Notes
 - These files have been uploaded to assist students in preparing for their exams and mastering the course material.
-- For further clarification or additional resources, please reach out via the repository's issues section.
+- For further clarification or additional resources, please reach out Dr. Tsaban.

 ---